 There are some other minor differences too which you should take a glance at.
 As we have mentioned earlier, expedition level kayaks are made of thicker fabrics, weigh more than river kayaks.
 And the higher air pressure increases the weight capacity of these kayaks making them suitable for carrying more essentials with you.

 But the river kayaks are very lightweight due to the thinner fabric used in the build which makes the carrying much easier.
 These types of kayaks can easily be carried over by a person where expedition level kayaks need at least two persons to move.
 So, take a moment to compare different types before you settle for one.

 Advantages And Disadvantages Of River Kayak

-Most of the beginners might face a tough time searching the comparison between the river and other kayaks.
-We thought it to be a little more helpful by providing a comparative discussion about the pros and cons of inflatable kayak for rivers.
+Most of the beginners might face a tough time searching for a comparison between the river and other kayaks.
+We thought it to be a little more helpful by providing a comparative discussion about the pros and cons of inflatable kayaks for rivers.

-You should be judging both sides before making a decision which will save a lot of money and hassle in the future.
+You should be judging both sides before making a decision that will save a lot of money and hassle in the future.
 Here you go.

-- Due to the compact size of inflatable kayak for rivers, you can pack them inside a carry bag and store in your closet when you aren’t using it.
+- Due to the compact size of an inflatable kayak for rivers, you can pack them inside a carry bag and store in your closet when you aren’t using them.
 This happens to be the easiest solution to store an inflatable kayak of that size.

-- Inflatable kayak for rivers isn’t the perfect choice for rough weather conditions as they become brittle in sub-zero temperatures.
+- An inflatable kayak for rivers isn’t the perfect choice for rough weather conditions as they become brittle in sub-zero temperatures.
 They are usually perfect for a sunny day to surf on calm water.
 Keep that in mind.